Blueshift has an array of filters that you can use to create segments that target the right users based on specific features and attributes.

 Interests

 You can create a segment of users based on their shared interest in a particular topic.
-You can then use this segment in a campaign that targets the users based on their interest in the topic.
+You can then use this segment in a campaign targeting users based on their interest in the topic.

 Comments